AEW Dynamite preview: The card for Wednesday's Road Rager - Pro Wrestling Dot Net

 -MJF meet Chris Jericho face to face.

 Powell’s POV: Dynamite will be live from Miami, Florida at James L. Knight Center.
-Yes, pro wrestling companies are finally going back on the road!
 The coffin match between Darby Allin and Ethan Page that was scheduled for Miami has been pushed back to Fyter Fest.
 Join Jake Barnett for his weekly live review of Dynamite on Wednesday at 7CT/8ET.
 My same night audio reviews are available for Dot Net Members after each show.

 Be the first to comment